-Fellow conduct policies explicitly define and prohibit sexual harassment, sexual assault, physical abuse, verbal abuse, rape, stalking, domestic violence, dating violence, language of an intimidating, hostile or harassing nature and violations of federal, state or local laws.
-Such violations are grounds for discipline.
-If faculty or staff of AFI is made aware of the discrimination, harassment or violence creating a hostile environment for Fellows, disciplinary proceedings will commence immediately to prevent its recurrence and address its effects.
+The AFI Employee and Fellow Handbooks defines and explicitly prohibits sexual harassment, discrimination, and violence including, but not limited to, sexual assault, physical abuse, rape, stalking, domestic violence, dating violence, language of an intimidating, hostile or harassing nature and violations of federal, state or local laws.
+Such violations are grounds for discipline or termination.